-The EIU Department of Kinesiology, Sport, and Recreation offers seven Exercise Science Graduate Assistantships each year.
-This is a great opportunity for graduate students, accepted to the KSR Exercise Science program, who want to gain hands-on experiences in addition to graduate coursework.
+The EIU Department of Kinesiology, Sport, and Recreation (KSR) offers five Exercise Physiology Graduate Assistantships (GA) each year.
+These GAs are a great opportunity for graduate students, accepted to the KSR Exercise Physiology program, who want to gain hands-on experiences in addition to graduate coursework.
 In addition to these positions, KSR graduate students also frequently secure Graduate Assistantships with EIU Athletics, Campus Recreation, the Bowling Alley, and others.
 For a list of all campus units offering GA's please see the EIU Graduate School's website.

-The Exercise Science Graduate Assistantships are designed to coincide with the 1-year Exercise Science Master’s program starting in the fall semester and concluding at the end of the spring semester.
-Compensation includes a monthly stipend for 18-20 hours of work per week in the department and a tuition waiver for fall and spring semesters.
+The Exercise Physiology Graduate Assistantships are designed to coincide with the 1-year Exercise Physiology Master’s program starting in the fall semester and concluding at the end of the spring semester.
+Compensation includes a monthly stipend for 18 hours of work per week in the department and a tuition waiver for fall and spring semesters.
 An additional tuition waiver for the summer semester is available for Graduate Assistants who adequately fulfill their GA responsibilities in the fall and spring semesters.

-Applications will be reviewed by the KSR department faculty starting in the spring semester prior to the year to which a student is applying.
+Applications will be reviewed by the KSR Graduate faculty starting in the spring semester prior to the year to which a student is applying.
 Qualified applicants will be interviewed beginning the month of March and interviews will continue until all positions are filled.
 Only applicants with a completed EIU Graduate School application will be considered.
-For more information, please contact Dr. Andrew Kerins, KSR Graduate Coordinator, at firstname.lastname@example.org.
+For more information, please contact Dr. Stacey Ruholl, at email@example.com.

 Our Graduate Assistantships provide experiences in teaching undergraduate activity courses, supervising and mentoring undergraduate students in the Assessment, Testing, and Prescription Lab, and working with the EIU Adult Fitness Program.
 Each graduate assistant will work in those three areas throughout each semester.
 Direct, hands-on experience will be gained in teaching undergraduate students, physical fitness assessment of adult clients, as well as the development of good organizational skills, management skills and effective communication skills.